Bahira

-Bahira (بَحِيرَىٰ, ܒܚܝܪܐ) is the name in Islamic tradition of a Christian monk who is said to have foretold Muhammad's prophethood when they met while Muhammad was accompanying his uncle Abu Talib on a trading trip.
+Bahira (بَحِيرَىٰ, ܒܚܝܪܐ) is the name in Islamic tradition of either a Christian monk or Jewish rabbi who is said to have foretold Muhammad's prophethood when they met while Muhammad was accompanying his uncle Abu Talib on a trading trip.
 There are several versions of the story, with elements that contradict each other.
-All accounts of Bahira and his meeting with Muhammad have been deemed fictitious by modern historians as well as by some medieval Muslim scholars, such as al-Dhahabi.
+All accounts of (Sergius) Bahira and his meeting with Muhammad have been deemed fictitious by modern historians as well as by some medieval Muslim scholars, such as al-Dhahabi.

 Etymology of name

-The name Bahira comes from the Syriac language, where it is not a proper name but rather a way of addressing or describing a monk.
-It is an adjective used to denote someone who has been "tested" and "approved," metaphorically meaning "renowned" or "eminent."
+The name Bahira comes from the Syriac language, where it is not a proper name but rather a title to address or describe a monk.
+As an adjective, the word denotes someone who has been "tested" and "approved," metaphorically meaning "renowned" or "eminent."
 It takes the form of the passive participle of b-h-r, which translates as "to try, to prove as silver in the fire."